| || |

-Interested students must attend a mandatory orientation held in early August (see summer schedule for date and time).
+Interested students MUST attend a nusre assistant MANDATORY orientation held in July or August (see summer schedule for date and time).
 You will not be allowed to register in the course without attending this orientation.
 Students must complete their physical exam, immunizations and TB test before admission to the course.
-Information and forms for these requirements are provided at the August orientation meeting.
+Information and forms for these requirements are provided at the mandatory orientation meeting.

 Basic Life Support for the Professional Rescuer Certification is a co-requisite for this class.
 To satisfy this requirement, contact Barton University to register for this non-LTCC course.

 Upon satisfactory completion of this course, the student is eligible to take the state certifying exam, become a Certified Nursing Assistant, and choose to go directly to work or continue to pursue education opportunities in other health care careers.

 Gainful Employment Information (Medical Office Assistant: Clinical)

 Related Occupations: Nurse/Nursing Assistant/Aide and Patient Care Assistant, Nursing Aides, Orderlies, and Attendants

 To protect student confidentiality no information on "On Time Completion Rates" is reported in programs where fewer than 10 certificates were awarded in a school year.